openshift-labs/cloud-native-guides/app-config.md

 2017-08-10 16:55:44,657 INFO  [org.hibernate.dialect.Dialect] (ServerService Thread Pool -- 15) HHH000400: Using dialect: org.hibernate.dialect.PostgreSQL94Dialect
 ~~~

-You can also connect to Inventory PostgreSQL database and check if the seed data is loaded:
+You can also connect to Inventory PostgreSQL database and check if the seed data is
+loaded into the database.

 ~~~shell
 $ oc rsh dc/inventory-postgresql